-If the Performance is resumed at any other point, an Improper Restart Penalty shall be assessed.
+If the Performance is resumed at any other point, the Chief Judge shall assess an Improper Restart Penalty and Grading Judges shall ignore any figures already graded.

-- 15.1.6 If the Performance is interrupted on the Y axis, it may be resumed in either direction on the Y axis. - 15.1.7 Judges will resume grading with the first full figure following the original point of interruption. - 15.1.8 A competitor may earn a maximum of two penalties per Explicit Interruption event: one Interruption Penalty and not more than Improper Restart Penalty).
+- 15.1.6 If the Performance is interrupted on the Y axis, it may be resumed in either direction on the Y axis. - 15.1.7 Judges will resume grading with the first full figure following the original point of interruption. - 15.1.8 A competitor may earn a maximum of two penalties per Explicit Interruption event: one Interruption Penalty and not more than one Improper Restart Penalty.